oyilla/oyilla/README.md

 oyilla.com is an online exam practice website offering services around the world.

-Our aim is to provide students a unique platform for easy learing in developing Learner's skills
+Our aim is to provide students a unique platform for easy learning in developing Learner's skills

 This content is copyright of oyilla © 2019.
 All rights reserved.